llemonp/Agathos/README.md

 # Agathos

 ## Overview
 A 2D pixel art RPG cozy horror video game.
 The game utilized many interactive elements.
-As the player progresses through the story, this will affect elements and the people you encounter.
+As the player progresses through the story, this will affect the environments, events, and character interactions.

 ## Project may include:
 - Built game features including UI components such as menu screen